Everyone is curious about what the future has in store for them. The difference is what we choose to do with that curiosity.

 If “busy” is a common response you give when someone asks how you’re doing, you may want to add L-theanine to your future for its most acknowledged advantage: the anxiolytic effect.
 Translation?
 It may be able to reduce your stress and anxiety symptoms.

-In human studies, L-theanine has been linked to anti-anxiety effects possibly through inhibition of cortical neuron excitation.4 Unfortunately, excitation of your neurons doesn’t always result in feeling particularly excited.
-It's more like a stimulant, so you may feel physiological and psychological stresses instead.
+In human studies, L-theanine has been linked to anti-anxiety effects possibly through inhibition of cortical neuron excitation.

 Our brains are always balancing this activity through the regulation of different types of neurotransmitters (e.g. dopamine, GABA, serotonin), generally categorized by their excitatory and inhibitory effects.
 But the system isn’t always perfect.
 The scales can tip in either direction, which can throw things off balance.